Skip to content

 val payload = byteArrayOf(0xC, 0xA, 0xF, 0xE)

-Both of these are signature inputs, so we'll construct a CoseSignatureInput to sign.
+Both of these are signature inputs, so we can construct the signature input:

 payload = payload,